gitkraken/vscode-gitlens/README.md

 > Supercharge Git and unlock **untapped knowledge** within your repo to better **understand**, **write**, and **review** code.
 Focus, collaborate, accelerate.

-[GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.
+[GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for Visual Studio Code built and maintained by GitKraken.

 Enhance your workflows with powerful Git functionality like in-editor blame annotations, hovers, CodeLens, and more—all fully customizable within VS Code.
-When you’re ready, GitLens Pro takes it even further by unlocking advanced workflows.
-With Pro, you can accelerate PR reviews, access rich interactive Git actions, and enhance collaboration for you and your team.
+Try GitLens Pro's advanced workflows that accelerate PR reviews, provide rich interactive Git actions, and enhance collaboration for you and your team.

-After installing GitLens, you can explore GitLens Pro for free and experience the additional features firsthand.
 ## Getting Started

 Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.